argotronic/argus_data_api/README.md

-# argus_data_api
+# Data API to access Argus Monitor sensor data

-Data API to access sensor data provided by a running instance of Argus Monitor
+This is the public data API for the fan control and system monitoring tool [Argus Monitor](https://www.argusmonitor.com).
+Its inteded purpose is to provide easy read access to all sensor information of a running instance of Argus Monitor.